Hugh Douglas Hamilton: Life

 Hamilton was born in Crow Street, in Dublin, Ireland, in 1740, the son of a peruke maker.
 Unfortunately, there is very little concrete evidence of his early life, apart from his own drawings.
 He studied art under Robert West and James Mannin at the Dublin Society House - and won some early success with crayon and pastel portraits there.
 He was very adept at building relationships with patrons from the early days, taking up with the famous La Touche banking family of Dublin, who had close ties with the Bank of Ireland.

 Very little is known of Hamilton's career between 1756 and 1764, when he moved to London.
+An album of drawings dated 1760 by Hamilton of Dublin street hawkers was rediscovered in Australia in 2002.
 Hamilton found great success in London through his pastel oval portraits, portraying royalty, politicians and celebrities of the day through this medium.
 Hamilton was often overwhelmed with orders, including commissions from the British royal family - such as Queen Charlotte (1764) and others now in the British Royal Collection.
 He showed with the Society of Artists and the Free Society of Artists from the mid-1760s to the mid-1770s.
 From the mid-1770s on, Hamilton became very interested in a softer, more textural form of pastel "fresco", in which he blended crayons and chalk to further the pastel's ability to imitate flesh.